 - Start by pressing the fusible interfacing to the wrong side of the fabric.
 With light weight fabrics and a lot of cottons, without the fusible interfacing sometimes the metal button shines through.
 Also, with silks and super light weight fabrics, the interfacing gives the fabric some stability.

-- Take your button front and trace around the button on your interfacing with a removable fabric marker.
+- Take your button front, (also referred to as the button shell or button top) and trace around the button on your interfacing with a removable fabric marker.
 I used a Frixion pen which disappears when you press the fabric.
 Always test on a scrap of fabric first!

 - Now the instructions are a little bit different for each type of button kit.

 For the button kit with the holder, center and place the fabric over the holder.
-Gently press the button front into the holder, making sure your fabric doesn't slip and it remains centered. - Now it is time to add the button back.
+Gently press the button front into the holder, making sure your fabric doesn't slip and it remains centered. - Now it is time to add the button back piece.

 For the button kit with teeth, take your button back and place it over the folded-in fabric on the back of the button.
 Make sure to line up the hole in the back so that the button shank lines up.
 Gently press and make sure all of the fabric edges are neatly covered by the backing.
 If you have too much fabric to fold inside, now is the time to trim it down just a little bit.
 If your kit came with a tool to help push the backing on - great, use it!
 If not, line up the hole in a spool of thread and using the palm of your hand press evenly until you hear a "click".
 Once it clicks, the backing is in place!

-For the button with the holder, place the back on the button front in the holder.
+For the button with the blue tool holder, place the back on the button front in the holder.
 Again, make sure all of the edges of the fabric are neatly tucked under the button back.
+Again, if you have extra fabric that doesn't want to tuck in, now is the time to trim it.
 Using the tool that came with the kit to push, line it up with the button back.
 Using the palm of your hand gently push evenly until you hear the "click".
 Then the fabric covered button back is secure. - You now have fabric covered buttons!

 - Here is what the backs of the buttons look like.